FuelLabs/sway/docs/src/basics/control_flow.md

 ### Using _if_ in a _let_ statement

 Like Rust, ifs are expressions in Sway.
-What this means is you can use _if_ expressions on the right side of a `let` statement to assign the outcome to a variable.
+What this means is you can use _if_ expressions on the right side of a `let` statement to assign the outcome to a variable. all branches must return a value of the same type or panic.

 ```sway
 let my_data = if some_bool < 10 { foo() } else { bar() };
 ```

+Note that all branches of the `if` expression must return a value of the same type or the code will panic.

 ## Loops

-### While
+### `while`

 Loops in Sway are currently limited to `while` loops.
 This is what they look like: